 It is not all axiality and gigantism; there are subtleties and surprises and many breathtaking beauties.
 André Le Nôtre might have been the greatest and most influential of Baroque garden designers, but another hero of the tour is Achille Duchêne, who restored many of these gardens in the early years of the twentieth century.
-Reaction against overbearing formality set in during the eighteenth century; two of the most important manifestations of this are Marie Antoinette’s faux-rustic Hameau, and the park at Ermenonville, one of the most enchanting of all English-style landscaped parks on the continent.
+Reaction against overbearing formality set in during the eighteenth century; one of the most important manifestations of this is Marie Antoinette’s faux-rustic Hameau.

 Modern informality, however, is beautifully done, with curvaceous beds and winding paths an inducement to find hidden dells and pleasing surprises.
 Le Jardin d’Atmosphère and Le Vasterival are among the most brilliant examples.
 For floral abundance, it would be hard to do better than among the poppies and water lilies at Monet’s garden at Giverny, at the exquisite Lutyens and Jekyll garden at Bois des Moutiers, at the contemporary Jardin Plume outside Rouen and at the Renaissance hybrid at Villandry.

 Versailles.
-Intended to express the virtually divine status of Louis XIV (1660–1714), the sheer scale of both palace and garden is overwhelming.
-The park is the masterpiece of the most influential garden designer of the Baroque era, André Le Nôtre, with 1.5km lakes, broad avenues, hidden groves and a multitude of sculptures.
+Intended to express the virtually divine status of Louis XIV (1638–1715), the sheer scale of both palace and garden is overwhelming.
+The park is the masterpiece of the most influential garden designer of the Baroque era, André Le Nôtre, with 1.5 km lakes, broad avenues, hidden groves and a multitude of sculptures.
 Marie Antoinette’s Hameau, a retreat from mainstream court life, has a faux-rustic farmstead, naturalistic landscaped park and a delightful little formal garden.
 Some free time – an opportunity for an independent visit to the state apartments of the main château.
-Overnight Versailles.

-Versailles, Chèvreloup, Saint-Jean-de-Beauregard.
-Choose between a free morning (another opportunity to visit the state apartments) or an excursion to the Arboretum Chèvreloup.
-Converted from hunting forest to a scientific plantation in 1759, there are 2,500 species spread across 200 hectares.
+Versailles, Saint-Jean-de-Beauregard.
+Free morning in Versailles - another opportunity to visit the state apartments.
 Domaine de Saint-Jean-de-Beauregard is a privately owned potager, 2 ha within 17th-century walls, a lovingly tended profusion of fruit, vegetables and ornamental plants, reared for historical importance and gustatory value.
 First of two nights near Tours.

 Villandry, Chenonceau.
-The 1530s Château de Villandry is equipped with one of most spectacular gardens in the world, created in the early 20th century in accordance with 16th-century designs and principles.
+The 1530s Château de Villandry is equipped with one of the most spectacular gardens in the world, created in the early 20th century in accordance with 16th-century designs and principles.
 Tiers of terraces, brilliant planting, impeccable maintenance, and the startling visual effects and amorous symbolism of the vegetable parterres.
-Famously straddling the River Cher, the Château de Chenonceau was progressively enlarged and beautified during the 16th century for Diane de Poitiers and Cathérine de Medici.
+Famously straddling the River Cher, the Château de Chenonceau was progressively enlarged and beautified during the 16th century for Diane de Poitiers and Catherine de Medici.
 The plantings in the walled gardens are a modern interpretation of Renaissance design.
-Overnight near Tours.

 Le Bois des Moutiers, Le Vasterival.
 Two gardens on the Normandy coast.
-Le Bois des Moutiers is a fine example of the English partnership of Edwin Lutyens and Gertrude Jekyll, a sequence of ‘rooms’ with breathtakingly beautiful planting between walls of masonry or yew.
+Le Bois des Moutiers is a fine example of the English partnership of Edwin Lutyens and Gertrude Jekyll, a sequence of ‘rooms’ with breathtakingly beautiful planting between walls of masonry or yew (currently closed for renovation - an alternative will be arranged if it has not re-opened by our visit).
 Spread across a clutch of little valleys, the woodland garden of Le Vasterival was established by a Norwegian princess in 1955.
 Colour coordination of leaves, bark and blossom, and a unique system of ‘transparent’ pruning contribute to the extraordinary beauty of this garden.
-Overnight Rouen.

-Included: train travel by Eurostar (first class, Standard Premier); travel by private coach throughout; hotel accommodation as described below; breakfasts, 2 lunches and 7 dinners with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Train travel by Eurostar (Standard Premier); travel by private coach throughout; hotel accommodation as described below; breakfasts, 2 lunches and 7 dinners with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Some of the gardens are very large so the tour is not suitable for people unable to walk a couple of miles at a time.
 Paths are often uneven and there are many steps and inclines, so sure-footedness and sturdy footwear are essential.
 You need to lift your luggage on and off the train and wheel it within stations.
 Some days involve a lot of driving.
 Average distance by coach per day: 85 miles.